 Especially in the rematch of the arcade game.
 He blocks a lot more efficiently and he does two of those kicks in a row.
 Not only is the timing on dodging the kicks difficult, he throws them with random build-up times and if he ends on the player's right he can't be countered after missing.

 Great Tiger in the arcade Super Punch-Out!!, especially the rematch.
 He rarely stuns and even if he does the player gets at most one or two extra punches out of it.
 He also uses an annoying low hook attack with an odd build-up time making it very hard to dodge or counter.
 Even worse, he'll dodge the player's attack and follow with an easily avoidable attack, allowing the player to dodge that and get in a hit or two.
 Great, until he suddenly counters instantly and gets a free hit on the player.

 Many people will agree that Mike Tyson is the hardest opponent in the entire series.
 His quick reflexes & brutal attacks really makes him a challenge.

 The Woobie: The Wii version makes you feel sorry for Glass Joe and Von Kaiser (Glass Joe especially).

 Look at your defeated opponents gallery in Title Defence.
 It's hard not to feel sorry for King Hippo with his lip quivering, Bear Hugger looking like he's about to cry, the crushed looks of Disco Kid, Don Flamenco, or Soda Popinski — even Super Macho Man has a face that could inspire some sympathy!
-The only exceptions are Mr. Sandman (who just looks absolutely stunned) and Aran Ryan... who could perhaps use a smoke...
+The only exceptions are Mr. Sandman (who just looks absolutely stunned), Great Tiger (who simply looks like he's about to puke) and Aran Ryan... who could perhaps use a smoke...
 And if you felt bad for Von Kaiser before, look at the mess he's become in Title Defence review and his woobism goes through the roof.